publicsamples/Korg-MonoPoly/README.md

 # Loading

-**Kontakt**

-1. Move the Audio and NKI folders to where ever you like
+****Kontakt****

-2. Open Kontakt
+1. Open Kontakt
-3. From the file menu select "Batch resave".
+2. From the file menu select "Batch resave".
 Proceed with yes
-4. Open the folder with the .nki files
+3. Open the folder with the .nki files
-5. Once the batch resave process has completed open a sample using the file browser
+4. Once the batch resave process has completed open a sample using the file browser

 # Support this project